-- Vector-MPP: Investing in new application frameworks, built using results from related Applied Math and Computer Science research, was critical for success in this transition. - Terascale-Petascale: Leveraging incremental approaches to application migration can be extremely valuable, when possible to do so.
+- Vector-MPP: Investing in new application frameworks, built using results from related applied math and computer science research, was critical for success in this transition. - Terascale-Petascale: Leveraging incremental approaches to application migration can be extremely valuable, when possible to do so.

-Petascale-Exascale: Investing in new control layers and system software support (e.g., for asynchronous heterogeneous tasking and data movement) is helpful for addressing the disruption of large on-node heterogeneous parallelism.
+• Petascale-Exascale: Investing in new control layers and system software support is helpful for addressing the disruption of large on-node heterogenous parallelism.